 More information concerning his creative work can be found under seelenwald.com

-Ulli Schiller – Institute manager of the Abbey Road Institute Frankfurt / Engineer and lecturer.
+Ulli Schiller – Campus manager in Frankfurt / Engineer and lecturer

 After completing his electronic engineer studies, Ulli Schiller has been working in the audio industry for more than 30 years, ten of those as a sound engineer in several studios.